pjaos/mgos_esp32_littlevgl_wifi_setup/README.md

 It provides the ability to configure the device to connect to an existing WiFi network.
 The hardware used is an ESP32 device with a TFT screen connected.
 This is similar to the Huzzah featherwing device.
 A schematic of the hardware is included below.

+This git repo contains a submdule (lvgl).
+Therefore use the --recurse-submodules git command line option when cloning the repo.

+Before compiling the code (running build.sh) you'll need to install the mos tool as detailed at https://mongoose-os.com/docs/mongoose-os/quickstart/setup.md.

 ## WiFi Setup GUI

 If no station WiFi SSID is configured the user is guided through a wizard style interface to configure the GUI.